A deck can help extend your living area and embrace the outdoors. It provides a fantastic space to relax and entertain friends and family.

 Here’s our top 10 most popular decking projects on Workshop by pageviews:Daniel had “never built anything” in his life...

 Once the new deck was installed as part of this comprehensive backyard makeover, creator Rylie says "things started to fall into place".
 Around 40 square metres in size, the deck look four days to build and has inspired many other Workshop members with their own low-level decking projects.

 Narrow areas down the side of a house can be tricky to work with, but this combination of decking and garden beds came up a treat.
 It’s a practical solution for easy access as well as creating a space for relaxing and enjoying the outdoors.

 After months of careful planning and lots of amazing assistance from ever-helpful Workshop members, @hadiused a modular decking frame from Bunnings for this wonderful low-level Merbau deck over the top of existing brick paving.
 "Without this forum it was impossible," says the proud owner.

 Composite decking boards can look great and require less maintenance

 Another first decking project where the member got fantastic advice from the Workshop community to help them build a brilliant deck featuring 90 x 19mm Merbau boards from Bunnings.
 The discussion has also helped inspire and inform many other members tackling their own projects, with @Neo19 kindly sharing his experiences to assist others.

 Workshop member Tara was justifiably proud of completing her first deck from scratch.
 Measuring 12 by 4.2 metres, the Merbau deck cost around $6000 to build and was later extended with steps leading down to a new garden bed.

-More outdoor ideas for your home
+More inspiration for your deck

 Workshop members have shared many great outdoor projects